 Eventually, I'm going to recommend that most Kentico customers should migrate to Xperience by Kentico.
 If you are on the latest version of KX13 /.NET Core that will be easier, or if you are looking to do a full rebuild / visual redesign that would also be a great time to make the jump [when Xperience by Kentico is fully launched and has had some time to cruise].

 The above question also touches on the point of migration, or how do I get to Xperience by Kentico if I am already on Kentico Xperience .
 I'll answer that a later in the blog post series (from all 3 perspectives at once).

 Your Captain Speaking: Part 1 of Xperience by Kentico at 23,000 feet

 This is your captain speaking, I'm hoping your enjoying your flight as we have reached our cruising altitude of 23,000 feet.
-The flight will continue on to Part 2 of Xperience by Kentico at 23,000 feet, the landscape for Digital Marketers soon, and after that will be Part 3 of Xperience by Kentico at 23,000 feet, the landscape for Developers.
+The flight continues on with Part 2 of Xperience by Kentico at 23,000 feet, the landscape for Digital Marketers, and after that will be Part 3 of Xperience by Kentico at 23,000 feet, the landscape for Developers.
 Until the next part is published, sit back, relax, the cabin lights will be dimmed for this short break, and enjoy the remainder of the flight.